Snoopy's Reunion: Plot

-Five years later, Charlie Brown notices that Snoopy misses his family, and proposes a reunion at the Daisy Hill Puppy Farm.
+Five years later, Charlie Brown and Sally notice that Snoopy misses his family, and decide to organize a reunion at the Daisy Hill Puppy Farm.
 They send out invitations to his siblings, who all agree to attend, bringing their instruments along.
 When they get to the site of the farm, however, they discover that it was sold for redevelopment and is now buried beneath a parking garage.
-Though disappointed, the siblings choose to go on with their reunion, playing their instruments together as they did when they were puppies.
+Though Charlie Brown and Sally are saddened, the siblings are happy to be together again and choose to go on with their reunion, playing their instruments together as they did when they were puppies.

 At the end of the reunion, Charlie Brown wonders aloud how Snoopy's siblings will get home.
-Snoopy adapts his World War I flying ace persona and proceeds to fly all of his siblings home on his doghouse.
+Snoopy adapts his World War I flying ace persona and proceeds to fly all of his siblings home on his kennel.
 An incredulous Charlie Brown asks Linus how this is even possible, to which Linus replies, "Well, he's your dog, Charlie Brown."

 Continuity

+This special is not adapted from any particular Peanuts storyline in the comics, instead drawing inspiration from various different storylines and media.
+Namely, it adapts a strip from November 24, 1972 where Snoopy tries to visit the Daisy Hill Puppy Farm with Woodstock only to discover its fate and bemoan that people are "parking on [his] memories" (a line instead spoken in the special by Charlie Brown).

 Charles Schulz did not consider material from the television specials and films to be canonical with the Peanuts comic strip.
-This results in the following continuity errors:
+Coupled with Schulz's own tendency to rewrite continuity over the years, this results in some inconsistencies from previous Peanuts media: